EmumbaOrg/docs-retail-solution-accelerator/docs/Tear Down/teardown.md

     ![tear-down](../img/tear-down.png)

-## Persist changes to GitHub

-If you want to save any changes you have made to files, use the Source Control tool in VS Code to commit and push your changes to your fork of the GitHub repo.

 ## Give us a ⭐️ on GitHub

 !!! question "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
 MAKE SURE YOU GET UPDATES."